Officers of National Capital Squash are also Directors. The following officers were elected in September 2016:

 |VP – Women||AJ Copeland|

-President: David Keating – David has played at Bethesda Sport & Health for many years and has three children who are avid squash players.
-(His son Bryan, played for the US Junior Men’s Team at the World Championships and plays on the Cornell varsity squash team.
-His son Geoff, and daughter Kira play on the varsity boys’ and girls’ teams at The Potomac School.)
-Before being elected as President of NCS he had been VP of Juniors and served on the Executive Committee of NCS since 2009, and he was recently appointed as a regional representative for US SQUASH to coordinate junior tournaments in the Mid-Atlantic region.
+President: David Keating – David has has three children who are avid squash players.
+(His son Bryan, played for the US Junior Men’s Team at the World Championships and played on the Cornell varsity squash team from 2010 to 2014.
+His son Geoff also plays for Cornell, and daughter Kira plays for Princeton.)
+Before being elected as President of NCS he had been VP of Juniors and served on the Executive Committee of NCS since 2009, and he was recently appointed to the US Squash Board of Directors and as a regional representative for US SQUASH to coordinate junior tournaments in the Mid-Atlantic region.
+He also chairs the district leaders committee for US SQUASH.

 David can be reached at email@example.com